-It’s just past midnight, halloween has just passed and I’m heading out to a location which I know has a new build in progress, (Lansdown/Bath) my aims here were to capture the buildings at the half way stage of construction, the ones with just the outer shell finish but hollow insides and the roads scattered with roadblocks/roadsigns.
-I will return in 3months+ to retake this images in the exact same compositions in day light – when they are completed and inhabited.
-(Project proposal – Impact – coming soon to the CTJ)
+It’s just past midnight, and I’m heading out to a location which I know has a new build in progress, (Lansdown/Bath) my aims here were to capture the buildings at the half way stage of construction, the ones with just the outer shell finish but hollow inside and the roads scattered with roadblocks/roadsigns.
+I will return in a couple of months to retake these images in the exact same compositions in day light – when they are completed and inhabited.

 I was accompanied by my older brother, who helped me document the process and later on helps me light up significantly dark areas with a small but powerful torch.